If you're wondering where to eat in Lisbon, this post is for you 🙂

 I had only three days to devour my way through Lisbon, but luckily I have a lot of foodie friends in my profession!
-My list of places to try was a mile long, and cutting back was no easy feat.
+My list of places to try was a mile long, and cutting it back was no easy feat.

 Devour Lisbon Food Tours